banbox/banexg/readme.md

 # BanExg - CryptoCurrency Exchange Trading Library
-A Go library for cryptocurrency trading, whose most interfaces are consistent with [CCXT](https://github.com/ccxt/ccxt).
+A Go library for cryptocurrency trading.
-Note: This project is currently in the pre-release state, the main interface test has passed, but it has not yet been tested in the long-term production environment.
 Currently supported exchanges: `binance`, `china`.
 Both implement the interface `BanExchange`

 # How to Use